-Prompt State has no trends/update to report (place an X) Related metric(s) (if any) State response reporti AD.Mod_1 Metrics and operations for any demonstrations with eligibility and coverage policies (Any demonstration topics are applicable for reporting on the state's broader section 1115 demonstration.
-In support of CMS's efforts to simplify data collection and support analysis across states, report for all beneficiaries in the demonstration, not only those subject to eligibility and coverage policies.)
-AD.Mc od_1.1 Metric trends 1.1.1 Discuss any data trends related to overall enrollment in the demonstration.
+Prompt State has no trends/update to report (place an X) Related metric(s) (if any) State response reporti d_1 Metrics and operations for any demonstration gon the state's broader section 1115 demonstrater preport for all beneficiaries in the demonstration, report for all beneficiaries in the demonstration, report for all beneficiaries in the demonstration. tion.
+In support o of CMS's efforts to si mplify data collection and support analysis across AD.Mo d_1.1 Metric trends 1.1.1 Discuss any data trends related to overall enrollment in the demonstration.
 Describe and explain changes (+ or -) greater than two percent.
 X AD_1-5 1.1.2 Discuss any data trends related to mid-year loss of demonstration eligibility.
 At a minimum, changes (+ or -) greater than two percent should be described.
 X AD_6-10 1.1.3 Discuss any data trends related to enrollment duration at time of disenrollment.
 Describe and explain changes (+ or -) greater than two percent.
 X AD_11-13 1.1.4 Discuss any data trends related to renewals.
 Describe and explain changes (+ or -) greater than two percent.
 X AD_14-21 1.1.5 Discuss any data trends related to cost sharing limits.
 Describe and explain changes (+ or -) greater than two percent.
 X AD_22 1.1.6 Discuss any data trends related to appeals and grievances.
 Describe and explain changes (+ or -) greater than two percent.
 X AD_23-27 1.1.7 Discuss any data trends related to access to care.
 Describe and explain changes (+ or -) greater than two percent.
 X AD_28-36

 Prompt State has no trends/update to report (place an X) Related metric(s) (if any) State response 1.1.8 Discuss any data trends related to quality of care and health outcomes.
 Describe and explain changes (+ or -) greater than two percent.
 X AD_37-43 1.1.9 Discuss any data trends related to administrative costs.
 Describe and explain changes (+ or -) greater than two percent.
-X AD_44 AD.M AD.Mod_1.2.
-Implementation update
+X AD_44 AD.Mo od_1.2.
+Implementation update 1.2.1 Highlight significant demonstration operations or policy considerations that could positively or negatively impact beneficiary enrollment, compliance with requirements, access to services, timely provision of services, budget neutrality, or any other provision that has potential for beneficiary impacts.
+Also note any activity that may accelerate or create delays or impediments in achieving the demonstration's approved goals or objectives, if not already reported elsewhere in this document.
+See Monitoring Report Instructions for more detail.
+X